 “For one, people often think that influencer marketing is all about celebrities hawking a product.
 It’s truly not about that—especially in the B2B realm.
 It’s about highlighting experts who have real experience on the business challenges a brand’s audience faces.
 Secondly, it’s not always about the number of followers or connections an influencer has.
 Some people think: ‘Oh my God.
 We have to work with this person.
 They have a million followers.’
 Your influencers have to be able to relate to your audience and that skill isn’t necessarily determined by a large following,” Ursula Ringman, Head of Global Influencer Marketing at SAP tells Top Rank Marketing.

 Not only does the company look to use influencers for their annual event, they are aiming to build long term relationships with those they partner with.
 Even when not working on a specific project.
-Ringman makes sure that her team is checking in targeted influencers at least quarterly in order to forge deeper ties.
+Ringman makes sure that her team is finding targeted influencers at least quarterly in order to forge deeper ties.

-Utilizing influencers is becoming an essential when it comes to live event marketing.
+Utilizing influencers is becoming essential when it comes to live event marketing.
 As more organizers begin to take on this added task, employing a specialized team can be highly beneficial.
 A successful influencer marketing campaign requires a lot of attention in order for it to be properly executed.
 A team can put in the needed hours in selecting the right and unique candidates for a campaign.
-They can also serve as a liaison from start to finish to ensure that the influencer not only has a positive experience but also delivers good content in a timely manner.
-Overall, a dedicated team can give a a live event a leg up when it comes to influencer marketing.
+They can also serve as a liaison from start to finish to ensure that the influencer not only has a positive experience, but also delivers good content in a timely manner.
+Overall, a dedicated team can give a live event a leg up when it comes to influencer marketing.